codalogic/exodep/README.md

 The operation of `exodep.py` is configured using configuration files.
 The configuration file to use can be specified on the command line.
 If no configuration file is specified, the default usage scenario, `exodep.py` will interpret the contents of the file named `mydeps.exodep`.
+If that is not present it will look for a file called `exodep-imports/mydeps.exodep`.
+If that is also not present it will interpret all the config files it finds by globbing `exodep-imports/*.exodep`.

 Exodep configuration files are line oriented.
 Each command must be on its own line.
 The various commands are documented below.